 Discussion of the sentencing phase of criminal tax cases, focusing on principles of fairness and deterrence in regards to both the individual defendant and as to all taxpayers.

-This program is being sponsored in part by Post & Schell, P.C.
+This program was sponsored in part by Post & Schell, P.C.

 The annual Villanova Law Review Symposium is named for Norman J. Shachoy, B.M.E. ’58, J.D. ’61 who served as Editor-in-Chief, Volume Six of the Villanova Law Review.
 The naming was made possible through his generous support, along with that of his son N. James Shachoy J.D. ’86, of Villanova University School of Law.